MF 260 : Marketing your coloring book

 Part 2: Marketing tools for your coloring book

-Let’s turn out attention now to some of the tools to implement your marketing strategy.
+Let’s turn our attention now to some of the tools to implement your marketing strategy.
 Since we focused on paid and premium tools in part 1, I also want to share some highly effective free tools you can use to help drive sales.

 Canva.
 I’ve talked a lot about Canva with respect to designing book covers but it’s also a wonderful platform for crafting social media posts.
 Canva has templates for every major platform from Twitter to LinkedIn to Instagram and more.
 You can create social media posts tailored to each platform; adding in visuals, text, and images from your coloring book.

 Hootsuite.
 Managing your social media can feel like a fulltime job.
 I recommend use a scheduler to make your life easier.
 There are many out there and some platforms like Facebook can do this natively.
 Hootsuite is a great one to use for LinkedIn, Twitter or IG.
-You can prepopulate posts ahead of time.
+You can pre-populate posts ahead of time.
 Hootsuite has a free and premium version.

 Plan and implement your marketing strategy early.
 Start by identifying your target your market and your book’s niche.
 Use the book itself to create visual content via social media posts and video.